FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/templated-responses.md

 - an array, for example "\{\{request.a\}\}" with the request body \{"a":[1,2,3,4,"a"]\}, the response would be "[1, 2, 3, 4, a]" even if the elements are quoted.

-Orbital supports many faker methods.
-For examples of which faker methods Orbital supports, see the \*.cs files in the [Functions](https://github.com/FociSolutions/Orbital/tree/master/src/Orbital.Mock.Server/Functions) folder.
+For examples of which templated responses Orbital supports, see the \*.cs files in the [Functions](https://github.com/FociSolutions/Orbital/tree/master/src/Orbital.Mock.Server/Functions) folder.
 Note: the method names are dynamically converted from CamelCase to snake\_case.